 Since we mounted the TV above the fireplace, I had to figure out how to hide the cable box.
 So my husband used the space behind the panel door to put our cable box in.
 We then purchased an IR (or infrared) receiver kit*.
 This is a device that plugs into the cable box on one side and has a small “eye” on the other side that your remote control transmits to.
 So instead of the large cable box, you just have this small “eye” visible.
 Genius.

 If you would like to find out more about how the IR adapters work, you can read about them here.
 Next is a picture of the right side, where there was a weird door.
 We keep our painting supplies in there as well as the Christmas decorations, its bigger than it looks.

-When creating the bumpout on the fireplace wall, John had the great idea of making a little storage space behind that wall to house game consoles & accessories.
+When creating the bumpout on the fireplace wall, my husband had the great idea of making a little storage space behind that wall to house game consoles & accessories.
 What would have just been wasted space is now very useful.

 When we were planning this space, these two areas really posed a challenge.
 What were our problem areas, actually turned out to be useful for storage.

 “Problems are not stop signs, they are guidelines.” – Robert H. Schuller